-Infancy is vital for the development of our microbiomes, dramatically shaping our microbial communities during our first year of life.
+Infancy is vital for the development of our microbiome, dramatically shaping the microbial communities during our first year of life.
 By age 3, we have established our microbial signature, one that remains relatively stable throughout our lives.

 In the study, researchers looked at the gut flora of 757 infants at age 3-4 months, as well as their weight at ages 1 and 3 years.
-They also noted the children’s exposure to disinfectants, detergents and eco-friendly products used in the home.
+They also noted the children’s exposure to disinfectants, detergents, and eco-friendly products used in the home.

 Children growing up in families where household cleaning agents were used frequently had higher levels of Lachnospiraceae – a microbial pattern also commonly found in children with eczema or diabetes.

-Children growing up in families where household cleaning agents were used frequently (everyday or at least weekly) had lower levels of the bacteria Haemophilus and Clostridium, but higher levels of Lachnospiraceae – a microbial pattern also commonly found in children with eczema2 or diabetes3.
+Children growing up in families where household cleaning agents were used frequently (every day or at least weekly) had lower levels of the bacteria Haemophilus and Clostridium, but higher levels of Lachnospiraceae – a microbial pattern also commonly found in children with eczema2 or diabetes3.

-Overuse of disinfectants is clearly a no-go.
+Overuse of Disinfectants is Clearly a No-Go